 Quality Control Overview

 Shenandoah is proud to provide a step-by-step approach of ensuring high standards of quality for all of our products.
 In addition to these standards, Shenandoah offers electronic notebook documentation and traceability of each raw material and piece of equipment used.
-What set's Shenandoah apart from our competitors is our COA library that allows the customer see results for each specification BEFORE they buy!
+What sets Shenandoah apart from our competitors is our documentation (CoAs, CoOs, PDSs and SDSs) found on each individual product page (see the 'Documents' tab when you scroll down) that allows the customer see results for each specification BEFORE they buy!

 Shenandoah’s Step-by-Step Quality Overview